kavindu-aka-sid/kavindu-aka-sid/README.md

 <br/>
 These are the programming languages I know the most : Python, HTML, CSS, C#, C++, Ruby, PHP, JavaScript
 <br/>
-Things I am currently experimenting with : Flutter
+Things I am currently experimenting with : React JS
 <br/>
 Want to become a full-time Freelancer 💸 and an Open Source Contributor ❤️.
 </p>